 BKM faces low governance risks.
 The building and loan association's risk management, policies, and procedures are in line with industry practices and are suitable for its risk appetite, as evidenced by its strong asset quality.
 BKM also demonstrates sound management of capital and liquidity, while maintaining stable earnings generation.
 Despite operating profitably, BKM has not paid dividends to its owner Inter Versicherungsgruppe, a German mutualist insurance group, for more than a decade, which underscores a long-term approach of the owner to its investment in BKM.
+In turn, the concentrated ownership by Inter Versicherungsgruppe also results in a narrow composition of BKM's supervisory board, which may limit the effectiveness of board oversight.

 ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on Moodys.com.
-In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.
+In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.ESG Issuer